sytong/frequent-demo/README.md

 This is still a very early implementation.

 _TODO_:
-* Add a HTML page to display the results
+* ~~Add a HTML page to display the results~~
+* Display results in a table
 * Bug fixes
 * Graphical visualization?

 ## Usage

-Will add this once there is a convenient HTML page to display data.
+Check out the code and at the command prompt type:

+    rackup config.ru

+Then open `http://localhost:9292` using Google Chrome.

 ## Development